ga-curriculum/men-stack-embedding-related-data-skyrockit/build-delete-functionality/README.md

 Next, we'll tackle the following user story:

-> AAU, I should be able to delete an application from the show view.
+> AAU, when viewing the details of an application, I should be able to click a button and delete the application.

 First, let's conceptualize the route: